wonkatin/mastermind2.0/README.md

 # Mastermind2.0

 ## Overview
 Mastermind is a deductive reasoning game.
-The player's goal is to correctly identify the secret number combination.
+The player's goal is to correctly identify the secret code (number combination).
 Every guess the player attempts will be followed by feedback from the computer whether the user guessed a number correctly and/or if it was in the correct position.
 The player's task is to analyze the feedback and deduce the secret code.
-Ten guess attempts will be given.
+Ten turns/guess attempts will be given.
 ## Game Rules
 * At the start of the game the computer will randomly select a combination code of four different numbers.
 * The possible numbers are 0, 1, 2, 3, 4, 5, 6, 7.
 Duplicates are allowed, for example: 3389 or 7567.